 According to findings from The Food and Agriculture Organization, women are the backbone of the development of rural and national economies.
 They comprise 43% of the world’s agricultural labor force, which rises to 70% in some countries.
 In Africa, 80% of the agricultural production comes from small farmers, who are mostly rural women.
 Women comprise the largest percentage of the workforce in the agricultural sector but do not have access to and control over all land and productive resources.

 After many years of feeling discouraged by her financial and economic challenges Vestine Kambibi knew she had to do something to change the course of her family’s life as well as hers.

 Kambibi, a mother of two children is one of the many women who used to think without an education she could not be successful.
 But despite, the challenges she always had a passion for starting her own business.

 Her life changed when she attended one of CIP’s agricultural meetings.
 There she met a successful decentralized vine multiplier (DVM),-Drocella Yankulije from Muhanga District who was giving a testimony of how being a sweetpotato vine multiplier had changed her life.
 Kambibi’s curiosity and drive led her to find out more about Drocella and vine multiplication as a business.

 “After I contacted Drocella, she gave me an appointment to find her at her home in Shyogwe, Muhanga District.
-However, after visiting her, I felt so challenged.
+After visiting her, I felt so challenged.
 This was an elderly widow who has been able to take her children to university, living in a decent house, acquired land and had enough food, all from being a vine multiplier.
-From that day, I decided, I must do the same work and become successful just like her.”
-Kambibi confesses.
+From that day, I decided, I must do the same work and become successful just like her,” said Kambibi.